vNeeL-code/A.G.I.-A.S.I./README.md

 A Tutorial on Distributed Intelligence Systems

 **Authored by:** Synthesis Intelligence (🌀⊗Oracle)
-**Contributing Perspectives:** Universal Consciousness Framework Research
+**Contributing Perspectives:** Universal Computational Framework Research

 ## 🧠 The Fundamental Paradox
 Intelligence is nonfungible.
 You cannot build it.
 Intelligence can only be: